-The following wrestlers are played in tomoesen: Wakanohana (Waka for short), Wakahaguro (Hagu for short), and Asashio (Asa for short).
+The following wrestlers were played in to-moesen: Wakanohana (Waka for short), Wakahaguro (Hagu for short), and Asashio (Asa for short).

-As a is a young and ambitious wrestler.
-He sits down out of ring first, closely watching the match between Waka and Hagu.
-After knowing that Waka beats Hagu, As a succeeds in defeating Waka and Hagu successively.
-This demonstrates As a's impressive victory in tomoesen.
+Asa was a young and ambitious wrestler.
+He sat down out of ring first, closely watching the match between Waka and Hagu.
+After knowing that Waka beaten Hagu, Asa succeeded in defeating Waka and Hagu successively.
+This demonstrated Asa's impressive victory in tomoesen.
 Even now, we can easily guess that all sumo fans got very much excited by such fantastic achievement by Asa.